bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 You will examine these in more detail over the course of the module.

-But for now, let\'s just do a brief overview.
+But for now, let&apos;s just do a brief overview.

 Flex box is short for flexible box model and it was introduced before the grid layout.